-We build relationships with the companies we invest in to improve our understanding of the company, influence change and nurture success.
+We engage with the companies we invest in to promote change and nurture success.

 We engage to protect and create value.
 Engagement gives us better insights into how companies are managing Environmental, Social and Governance (ESG) risks and opportunities, and we use that information to integrate ESG into our investment process.